 The article was updated on 25 November, 2019 by Amicus.

 23 May, 2019, | AtoZ Markets – Almost five months ago, the Japanese regulator was considering the issue of regulating the activities of unregistered firms.
 That attracts investments in cryptocurrency.
 Back then, different media resources suggested that the main factor that boosted FSA activity was criminal events involving crypto.

-By that time, Tokyo police had arrested eight people suspected of using the pyramid scheme to collect 7.8 billion yen, both in cash and cryptocurrency from about 6000 investors in 44 prefectures, including Tokyo.
-The suspects were supposed to take a lot of investment in digital assets, rather than cash in an attempt to avoid regulating their unauthorized transactions.
+By that time, Tokyo police had arrested eight people suspected of using the pyramid scheme to collect 7.8 billion yen.
+That was both in cash and cryptocurrency, from about 6000 investors in 44 prefectures, including Tokyo.
+The suspects were supposed to take a lot of investment in digital assets.
+That was rather than cash in an attempt to avoid regulating their unauthorized transactions.

-In January 2019, the Japanese regulator took steps to clarify remaining ambiguities regarding cryptocurrency regulation including placing cryptocurrency in a new legal category in the stated “hope that traders will no longer buy them, believing that they are legal tender” recognized by the government.
+In January 2019, the Japanese regulator took steps to clarify remaining ambiguities regarding cryptocurrency regulation, including placing cryptocurrency in a new legal category.
+It stated, “hope that traders will no longer buy them, believing that they are legal tender” recognized by the government.

 The FSA also intended to introduce ICO rules to protect investors from fraud.
 Unlike China and South Korea, the Country of the Rising Suna has not declared banned ICOs.

-In January the Japanese FSA revealed that there are currently seven pending applications for crypto exchange licenses in the country.
-In April 2019 the Japanese authority released another statement, which outlined the importance of new regulations in relation to the cold wallets for the storage of cryptocurrencies for cryptocurrency exchanges.
+In January, the Japanese FSA revealed that there are currently seven pending applications for crypto exchange licenses in the country.
+In April 2019, the Japanese authority released another statement.
+That outlined the importance of new regulations about the cold wallets for the storage of cryptocurrencies for cryptocurrency exchanges.

-The Financial Action Task Force (FATF) is an inter-governmental authority which objectives are to set standards and promote effective implementation of legal, regulatory and operational measures for combating money laundering, terrorist financing and etc.
+The Financial Action Task Force (FATF) is an inter-governmental authority.
+Its objectives are to set standards and promote effective implementation of legal, regulatory, and operational measures for combating money laundering, terrorist financing, etc.